 You will find daily lesson plans and weekly center plans!
 I put at least one new thing in each center every week so those are in there for you too.

-The first two weeks I sprinkle tons of All About Me themed activities during the day to help build that relationship with each child in my classroom.
+The first two weeks I sprinkle in tons of All About Me themed activities during the day to help build that relationship with each child in my classroom.
 It also helps the child get to know me as well.
-I always participate in every All About Me type activity we do and try include any other teachers or therapists who are in our room or building.
+I always participate in every All About Me type activity we do and try to include any other teachers or therapists throughout our room or building.

-The first month is all about teaching all of those routines!
+The first month is all about teaching all of these routines!
 It is not wasted time I promise.
 Take the time to use visuals and teach each and every classroom routine and expectation.
-Take the time to teach is now so you can just use cues later.
+Take the time to teach them now so you can just use cues later.

 This Character Ed (aka Social Skills) Bundle has visuals for almost every classroom routine!

 Then I have the students put on their backpacks and we all walk outside the classroom.
-A few at a time, students practice the morning routine with me cheering them on, using the chart as a visual, and giving them verbal cues, and praise as they do each step.
+Students take turns practicing the morning routine, a few at a time, with me cheering them on using the chart as a visual.

 You will see in my lesson plans I do many activities to help teach our class rules: We take care of ourselves, each other, our school, and our world.